 Fort Churchill is located along the Carson River, eight miles south of Silver Springs on US 95A.
 The park is situated 40 miles east of Carson City, and 36 miles west of Fallon.

-Plan on spending a full day if you are visiting from the Reno – Carson City area of Nevada.
+Plan on spending a full day if you are coming from the Reno – Carson City area of Nevada.

 Fort Churchill State Historic Park 1000 Highway 95A Silver Springs, NV 89429 An entrance fee is charged to enter the park, with additional fees for camping.
 Current fees are posted at the park entrance